TosbackCgusBridge-Bot/CGUs-versions/Myoffers/Privacy Policy.md

 What would you like to win?

-*   Win an iPad 2
+*   Win an iPad HD
-*   Win an iPhone 4s
+*   Win an iPhone 5
 *   Tesco Competition

 *   Win a MacBook